MrSteveAndrews/uppercase-cdp/operate.md

 ![devops-ec2-ssh-gocd-agent](images/devops-ec2-ssh-gocd-agent.png)

 When GoCD agents are started, they connect to a specified GoCD server.
-This is ocnfigured in the /etc/default/go-agent file on the agent instance like so:
+This is configured in the /etc/default/go-agent file on the agent instance like so:

 ~~~bash
 GO_SERVER_URL=https://ec2-54-208-115-115.compute-1.amazonaws.com:8154/go